voipnuggets/flux-generator/README.md

         f.write(image_data)
 ```

-## Notes

-- The API is designed to be compatible with Stable Diffusion Web UI's API format
-- Default port is 7860, can be changed with `--api-port`
-- Three network access modes available:
-  - `--enable-api`: Local only (most secure)
-  - `--listen-local`: Local network access
-  - `--listen-all`: All network access (required for Docker)
-- CORS is enabled to allow requests from web UIs
-- The schnell model uses 2 steps by default, while the dev model uses 50 steps

-# Model Management
+## Model Management

-The Flux API server requires model files to be downloaded before use.
+The Flux server requires model files to be downloaded before use.
 You can download the models in two ways:

 1. Automatic download on first use:
    - Models will be downloaded automatically when you first try to generate an image